 - (a) Trial.
 An eviction case will be docketed and tried as other cases.
 No eviction trial may be held less than 6 days after service under Rule 510.4 has been obtained. - (b) Jury Trial Demanded.
 Any party may file a written demand for trial by jury by making a request to the court at least 3 days before the trial date.
-The demand must be accompanied by payment of a jury fee or by filing a sworn statement of inability to pay the jury fee.
+The demand must be accompanied by payment of a jury fee or by filing a Statement of Inability to Afford Payment of Court Costs.
 If a jury is demanded by either party, the jury will be impaneled and sworn as in other cases; and after hearing the evidence it will return its verdict in favor of the plaintiff or the defendant.
-If no jury is timely demanded by either party, the judge will try the case. - (c) Limit on Postponement.
+If no jury is timely demanded by either party, the judge will try the case.

+(c) Limit on Postponement.
 Trial in an eviction case must not be postponed for more than 7 days total unless both parties agree in writing.